gjchester/Hanover-Display-Flip-Dot-Local-Aircraft-Tracker-Hardware-Setup/Sign Electrics/readme.md

 Simon has used a 20V laptop PSU, I used a “wall wart” type 24V Power Supply rated for 72W/3A, these are usually sold as PSU’s for LED Strips.
 Underpowering these signs can give unpredictable results and in my use case I also wanted to power a Pi, hence the 3A supply.
 I will refer to 24V here, as that is my set up.
 The colours of the connectors are the colours in my sign.
 I assume they are the same in all signs, but please verify this yourself.

+**NOTE:** Pi 3 and Pi Zero W spec calls for a 5V 2.5A power supply, but they can run on the 2A that my chosen convert is rated for (see Pi Electrics section).
+The Pi 4 and Pi 5 need more power than a Pi 3 or Pi zero 2.
+The Pi 4 specs say its needs 5V / 3A, and the Pi 5 needs 5V/5A.
+Your choice of Pi should guide your choice of convertor.
+Raspberry Pi's are capable of running on underpowered chargers, but unexpected issues or SD card corruption may be seen.
+If you are aiming for the "in sign" approach then if you do use a higher rater 12/24V to 5V convertor and you may also need to use a higher rated 24V PSU to ensure all components are correclty powered.
+If you are planning on having the Pi outside the sign case this is less relevent as you will problaby be powering the Pi vua its own mains PSU.

 **SIGN POWER**

 This is probably the simplest part of the process.
 On removing the back panel it should be very easy to follow the wires to work out the power input points.